jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But philosopher kings are very rare.
 In times of general peace, most everyone in a heirarchy get detached from the game of civilization.
 The higher you go, the more detached you get because humanity suffers from hubris, and pride indeed comes before the fall.
 This happened to Charles.
 He never felt frontline pain, not even in the battles he caused; and that's the point.
 It's not the job of detached leaders to decide when to upgrade civlization.
 Why would they want to?

-The truth, then, now, and forever is that evolution happens on the frontline.
+The truth then, now, and forever is that evolution happens on the frontline.
 Pompeous leaders aren't there.
 You are.

 ## Extras Die Off

 While Charles was fighting his wars, Europe was fighting the Thirty Years War.
 A time when Main Street kept fighting and murdering each other for generations; all in the name of a Catholic of Protestant king.
 Sadly, when the Purtitan Democracy ended in 1658, Charles son Charles II was put on the throne.
 Without Rousseau's new ruling philosophy, no one had any better ideas.
 It wasn't long before the new king took his revenge—most everyone who signed his fathers' death warrant was punished; nine were drawn, quartered, and beheaded.

 And that's the point to this story.
 Even though Main Street was inside a new age, very unhappy, and victorious in the two civil wars, without a new philosophy, the antagonists still ended up winning.
 And remember the English Civil War started over a simple question, "who should pay for the governments massive debt?"

 We're having that same fight right now, and nobody is going to volunteer to pay for our 1969 lifestyle that keeps racking up debt to stay alive.

 So, if you stay an extra of the Industrial Age, that's your fate.
 You'll limit your politics to only see Progressivsm or Conservatism.
 You'll slowly become radicalized, and end up chasing phantoms in the news, rallies, and demonstrations.
 You'll argue with antagonists at work but get no where.
 You'll get so frustrated you'll march and scream for change.
 Eventually, after another financial crisis, debt crisis, migrant crisis, disputed election, constituional amendment; some crisis or another, the West will reach the end of kicking the can down the road, and live through a new version of the Thirty Years War or English Civil War.
 That's not supposed to sound alarmist.
 It's a diagnosis using our history.